smashse/iac-public/IAC/GCP/README.md

 export TF_CREDS=~/.config/gcloud/${TF_NAME}-account.json
 ```

-**Note:** Change "template" in the variable "TF_NAME" to the name that will be used in your project
+**Note:** Change "template" in the variable "TF_NAME" to the name that will be used in your project.

 ### Create the Terraform Project